Exploring game development for beginners isn’t just fun – it’s also a great way to learn skills in coding!

 - Now it can be executed and you can begin to use your program, play your game, or look at your website.

 Like with our real-world languages, there are also a number of different coding languages.
 Which one you should learn to become a coder depends entirely on the types of games you’d like the make and the game engine you choose.
+You may also want to consider your own learning style, as some languages are a bit more difficult to start out in a game development for beginners scenario.

-One good thing about coding languages, is that pretty much all of them share the same core concepts.
+One good thing about coding languages, though, is that pretty much all of them share the same core concepts.
 This means you can learn one programming language and have a basic understanding of others.
 It’s just the syntax (grammar) that’s different.
 Of course, some languages have their own quirks and way of doing things (especially based on how close it is to machine code), but at its core – there are the fundamental concepts of coding:

 - If statements